hyunsukr/hyunsukr/README.md

 I graduated 🎓 from the University of Virginia with a Bachelors in Computer Science and Statistics.
 Currently I'm also purising 🧑🏼‍🎓 a Masters of Data Science at the University of Virginia as well.  🔶 WaHooWa 🔷!

-Currently I'm a Software Engineer at Capital One Bank and primarily do backend / full stack development.
+Currently I'm a Software Developer at Microsoft.

 I also do many side projects on the side for fun and parttake in various research activities that result in software development.
 Check out my latest major live project, CLASS Analytics!

 ## Class Analytics

 Class Analytics is a Learning Analytics Platform that has a built in Learning Management System and utilizes Automatic Item Generation for instructors to create flexible and unqiue questions for student's learning progression.
+The site also provides learning analytics metrics to help professors correctly analyze their materials and student's progression in their courses.

 [Class Analytics Live Site](https://class-analytics.com/home)

+CLASS Analytics currently is supporting three univerisities and maintains a development server.

 ## Personal Web Site / Blog